 - Promotional material

 Storal Learning will not share your personal information with any third parties without your consent, unless the law allows us to do so.
 The law permits us to share information with third parties where it is a legal requirement to do so, where it is necessary to administer any contract with you or where we have another legitimate interest in doing so.

 Our third party service providers change from time to time and we can let you have details of parties who are processing your data at any given time upon request.
 All our third-party service providers are required to take appropriate security measures to protect your personal information in line with our policies.
 We do not allow our third-party service providers to use your personal data for their own purposes.
 We only permit them to process your personal data for specified purposes and in accordance with our instructions.

-Please contact our Data Protection Officer if you want further information on where we may transfer your personal data out of the EEA and the specific mechanism used by us when we do.
+Please contact our Named Contact if you want further information on where we may transfer your personal data out of the EEA and the specific mechanism used by us when we do.

 What are your rights?